MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-icm.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether the Internet Connection Wizard can connect to Microsoft to download a list of Internet Service Providers (ISPs).

 If you enable this policy setting, the "Choose a list of Internet Service Providers" path in the Internet Connection Wizard causes the wizard to exit.
 This prevents users from retrieving the list of ISPs, which resides on Microsoft servers.